 Exploring the Scottish Highlands

-The Scottish Highlands are home to rugged mountains and coastlines, pale green seas and deep blue lochs, storied villages and fabled castles, and a people rooted as much in ancient lore and tradition as they are in modern customs.
-Gathered together, this concoction of culture, history, architecture and unparalleled scenery create the perfect backdrop for a one-of-a-kind photography adventure.
+The Scottish Highlands are a photographer’s dream: rugged mountains and coastlines, deep blue lochs, storied villages, fabled castles, and a people rooted as much in ancient lore and tradition as they are modern customs.
+This blend of culture, history, architecture and unparalleled scenery create the perfect backdrop for a unique photography adventure.

-Partners and spouses are welcome on the trip on a space-available basis and for an additional fee.
-They will be able to join the photographers at any of the planned field sessions and outings, or choose to stay behind at our lodgings and enjoy the warmth of a fire (and perhaps a wee dram), exploring local villages and experiencing Scottish hospitality at its finest.
+Partners and spouses are welcome on a space-available basis and for an additional fee.
+They can join the photographers at any of the planned field sessions and outings, or they can choose to explore or relax on their own, enjoying the warmth of a fire at our accommodation (and perhaps a wee dram!).

-Our travel partners for this adventure is the exceptional Clans and Castles…a small travel firm specializing in custom tours based on an insider’s knowledge to create a one-of-a-kind and off-the-beaten path experience.
+Our travel partner for this adventure is the exceptional Clans and Castles…a small Scottish travel firm specializing in custom tours of Scotland, based on an insider’s knowledge to create a one-of-a-kind and off-the-beaten path experience.

-Due to the small and intimate nature of most lodging in the Highlands our group is limited to a total of 12….8 or 9 photographers and 3 or 4 spouses.
-Workshop price is $6,125 for photographers and $1,850 for non-photographing spouses or partners.
+Due to the small and intimate nature of most lodging in the Highlands, our group is limited to a total of 12.
+Price is $5,995, per person.

-- Ten nights lodging and 9 full days of photographic instruction
+- Nine nights lodging and 8 full days of photographic adventure and instruction

 - Various location and entrance fees